API¶

 int

-- schedview.compute.count_visits_by_sim(visits, sim_identifier_column='sim_index', visit_spec_columns=('fieldRA', 'fieldDec', 'filter', 'visitExposureTime'))[source]¶
+- schedview.compute.count_visits_by_sim(visits, sim_identifier_column='sim_index', visit_spec_columns=('fieldRA', 'fieldDec', 'band', 'visitExposureTime'))[source]¶

 Count the numbers of visits on each field in each simulation.